abdulkhilwatgar/csvwhisperer/README.md

 - **Retry loop** — if SQL fails, the model fixes it automatically
 - **Follow-up awareness** — ask follow-up questions that reference previous results
 - **Schema explorer** — sidebar shows column types, samples, and null counts
-- **100% local** — Ollama runs on your machine, nothing is sent to any API
+- **Local mode** — Ollama runs on your machine, nothing is sent to any API
-- **HF Spaces compatible** — deploy publicly with one environment variable
+- **Hosted mode** — deploy to HF Spaces so anyone can upload their own CSV and query it, no local setup required

 ---